-Cellist James Jaffe plays music to connect with composers, colleagues, and audiences.
+Cellist James Jaffe connects through music with composers, colleagues, and audiences.

 He has performed solos with CityMusic Cleveland, the National Repertory Orchestra, and the Stockton Symphony.
 Recent chamber music appearances have taken him to the Trinity Alps Chamber Music Festival, through Switzerland and France on concert tours, to the Robert Mann String Quartet Seminar in Manhattan, to Beijing’s Central Conservatory of Music, and frequently to Groupmuses in San Francisco, including a sold-out performance of Schubert’s Death and the Maiden at San Francisco’s first Massivemuse.
 He serves as Director of Festival Rolland, a summer chamber music festival in Burgundy, France.

 An enthusiastic interpreter of new music, James has collaborated with Pulitzer Prize-winning composer Steven Stucky, given a series of performances of Khse Buon by Cambodian-American composer Chinary Ung, and presented the premiere of Peregrinations for Solo Cello by San Francisco composer Kyle Randall.
 He is also a member and frequent section leader of One Found Sound, San Francisco’s unconducted chamber orchestra.
 His performances have been broadcast by Cleveland’s WCLV 104.9, Virginia’s WVTF 89.1, San Francisco’s KDFC 90.3, and streamed live from the Norfolk Chamber Music Festival.